 Let’s check out their answers.

-Steady Demand provided an example: if someone is looking for a new restaurant, hotel, or something else, he or she will most likely do a search first and then follow the company on social.
+To start, Steady Demand provides this example to answer the question.
+If someone is looking for a new restaurant, hotel, or something else, they will do a search and inevitably find your company on social media.

-Jerome Joseph Gentes also explained how his team shifted their content strategy to social media even before redesigning their client’s website.
+Jerome Joseph Gentes also said his team shifted their content strategy to social media before redesigning their client’s website.

-And many of our guests assume that social media plays an important role in every stage of the journey.
+Plus, many of our chat participants assume that social media plays an important role in every stage of the journey.

-As Tim Fawkes explains, social media enables brands to create stories around products, people and sales, and it also provides evidence of trust.
+As Tim Fawkes explains, social media enables brands to create stories around products, people, and sales.
+It also provides evidence of trust.